Newhall School District: History

 As the town grew, so did its school-aged population.
 The schoolhouse at Lyons and Newhall Ave. was not able to be expanded and so a new school was built in 1928 at the corner of 11th and Walnut streets.
 Fire hit the school again in 1939; however, the school was rebuilt where it stood.
 The school re-opened in 1940.
 This is the current location of Newhall Elementary School (2012).

 As for the older students, they would continue to travel until 1945 when Hart High School opened.
 The original grades were 9th–12th.
 In 1948, the 7th and 8th graders moved to Hart High School.
 Hart High stayed a 7th–12th grade school until Placerita Junior High School opened in 1961.

 The second school in the Newhall School District was Peachland Elementary School which opened in 1959.
 The third was Wiley Canyon Elementary School which opened in 1966.

 On January 13, 1945, the California State Board of Education approved the petitions of five Santa Clarita Valley school districts — Newhall, Saugus, Castaic, Mint Canyon and Sulphur Springs — to form the Santa Clarita Union High School District, later renamed the William S. Hart Union High School District.
 Two weeks later, on January 29, local voters approved a bond measure to build the valley's first high school on a 27-acre parcel on Newhall Avenue, just down the street from Newhall School (Hart High School).

 The first Hart District school board was composed of school board members from each of the elementary districts.
 Tom Frew III and S.S.
 Donaldson represented the Newhall district.
 Donaldson was a sitting Newhall school board member, while Frew had already retired from a lengthy tenure on the Newhall board which included several years as president.

 Schools

+All schools within the Newhall School District are located within the Newhall neighborhood of Santa Clarita or the unincorporated community of Stevenson Ranch.

+Student demographics

+As of the 2022–23 school year, 5,927 students were enrolled in Newhall District schools.
+45.9% of students were Hispanic or Latino, 29.7% were non-Hispanic white, 10.7% were Asian American, 6.1% were multiracial, 3.4% were Filipino, 1.7% were African American, 0.3% were Indigenous American, and 0.1% were Pacific Islander.